Preservation (library and archive): Legal and ethical issues

 Conservators are not just bound by ethics to treat cultural and religious objects with respect, but also in some cases by law.
 For example, in the United States, conservators must comply with the Native American Graves Protection and Repatriation Act (NAGPRA).
 The First Archivists Circle, a group of Native American archivists, has also created Protocols for Native American Archival Materials.
 The non-binding guidelines are suggestions for libraries and archives with Native American archival materials.

 The care of cultural and sacred objects often affects the physical storage or the object.
-For example, sacred objects of the native peoples of the Western United States are supposed to be stored with sage to ensure their spiritual well being.
+For example, sacred objects of the native peoples of the Western United States are supposed to be stored with sage to ensure their spiritual well-being.
 The idea of storing an object with plant material is inherently problematic to an archival collection because of the possibility of insect infestation.
 When conservators have faced this problem, they have addressed it by using freeze-dried sage, thereby meeting both conservation and cultural needs.

 Some individuals in the archival community have explored the possible moral responsibility to preserve all cultural phenomena, in regards to the concept of monumental preservation.
 Other advocates argue that such an undertaking is something that the indigenous or native communities that produce such cultural objects are better suited to perform.
 Currently, however, many indigenous communities are not financially able to support their own archives and museums.
 Still, indigenous archives are on the rise in the United States.

 Criticism and reception

 There is a longstanding tension between preservation of and access to library materials, particularly in the area of special collections.
 Handling materials promotes their progression to an unusable state, especially if they are handled carelessly.
 On the other hand, materials must be used in order to gain any benefit from them.
 In a collection with valuable materials, this conflict is often resolved by a number of measures which can include heightened security, requiring the use of gloves for photographs, restricting the materials researchers may bring with them into a reading room, and restricting use of materials to patrons who are not able to satisfy their research needs with less valuable copies of an item.
-These restrictions are annoyances to researchers who feel that these measures are in place solely to keep materials out of the hands of the public.
+These restrictions can be considered hindrances to researchers who feel that these measures are in place solely to keep materials out of the hands of the public.